 The Coast track can be tackled in sections or, if you’re super-fit, in a day.
 It's best experienced as a two-day backpack trip with an overnight stop at the North Era campground (advance bookings required).

 The northern section of the walk covers around 18 kilometres from Bundeena to North Era.
-Allow at least seven hours to enjoy the rugged beauty of Royal National Park's sandstone escarpments, sandy beaches, coastal heath and forest, as you walk.
-There are several scenic stops along the way, including Little Marley Beach, Wattamolla, Curracurrang Cove near Eagle Rock lookout, and Garie Beach.
-Stop for a rest, have a picnic, or cool off with a swim, before continuing to North Era campground for the night.
+Allow at least seven hours to enjoy the rugged beauty of sandstone escarpments, sandy beaches, coastal heath and forest, as you walk.
+There are several scenic stops along the way, before continuing to the North Era campground for the night.

 The southern section of the walk, between North Era and Otford lookout, covers eight kilometres and takes around three hours.
-You'll pass several heritage shacks at South Era, and travel through coastal rainforest of burning palms and palm jungle.
-Why not stop at Burning Palms Beach, before climbing back atop the headlands.
-Take in the views from Werrong lookout then push on the last couple of kilometres to Otford lookout.
+You'll pass several heritage shacks at South Era, and travel through the coastal rainforest of burning palms and palm jungle.
+Take in the views from Werrong lookout then push on to Otford lookout.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.